 July 11th: Lafayette proposes that France adopt a ‘Declaration of Rights’, based on the American Bill of Rights.

 July 12th: News of the sacking of Necker reaches Paris and generates outrage and fears of a royal coup.
+This triggers the Paris insurrection.
 The next two days are marked by demonstrations, riots, attacks on royal officers and soldiers and the sacking of monasteries and chateaux.

 July 13th: Fearing a royalist military invasion, the people of Paris begin to gather arms.
 Affluent Parisians vote to form a citizens’ militia, the National Guard.
 The role of the National Guard is to protect the city and prevent property damage and theft.